zxlooong/hdcookbook/trunk/xlets/tests/functional/ProgressivePlaylist/README.txt

 When you run this xlet, it describes what it's doing on the screen.
 After it finishes, be sure to pop it out of the player and put it back in -- that shows what happens when it discovers old files in the BUDA.

+See the screenshots in the doc directory to see what this should look like.